-Dr. Ganz is a pioneer in the assessment of quality of life in cancer patients, and has focused much of her clinical and research efforts in the areas of breast cancer and its prevention.
-At the Jonsson Comprehensive Cancer Center, she leads the scientific program focused on Cancer Control and Survivorship, and is the Associate Director for Population Science Research.
-Her major areas of research include cancer survivorship and late effects of cancer treatment, breast cancer genetics and prevention, and quality of care for cancer patients.
-She currently co-chairs the Patient Centered Outcomes Research committee of the NRG cooperative group funded by the National Cancer Institute.
+Ganz is a pioneer in the assessment of quality of life in cancer patients and survivors, and is active in clinical trials research with the National Surgical Adjuvant Breast and Bowel Project (NSABP).
+She has focused much of her clinical and research efforts in the areas of breast cancer and its prevention, and was a member of the NCI Progress Review Group on Breast Cancer.
+At the UCLA Jonsson Comprehensive Cancer Center, she leads the research program focused on Patients and Survivors.
+In 1997, she established the UCLA Family Cancer Registry and Genetic Evaluation Program, which serves patients and survivors, as well as those at high risk for familial/hereditary cancers.
+Her other major areas of research include cancer survivorship and late effects of cancer treatment, cancer in the elderly, and quality of care for cancer patients.